-Whilst pie is incredibly ingrained in British culture (especially here oop North!), it’s also incredibly underrated.
+Whilst pie is incredibly ingrained in British culture (especially here up North!), it’s also incredibly underrated.
 It’s the kind of dish you can enjoy whatever the occasion – whether you’re happy, sad, or just need that feeling of a warm hug in place of your Nan.
 Pie can ignite all the feels.
 From the traditional to the inventive, here’s our guide to the best pies in Manchester.

 1. Pieminister